 In the area of STEM, research shows that when girls have a role model to look up to, they are more likely to consider a career in this field.
 Deep and personal conversations with relatable mentors can also help instill confidence and impact their career aspirations, giving them the self-belief that they too can achieve greatly.

 How Read to Lead Helps

-Finding real life female role models and mentors for young women can be a challenge.
-At Classroom Inc., we believe young women should see themselves as leaders today.
-That’s why our platform Read to Lead features women in a variety of roles from medical assistant to senior reporter, from Director of Technology to family physician, that serve as role models for students to envision themselves in these careers.
+Finding real-life female role models and mentors for young women can be a challenge.
+At Read to Lead, we believe young women should see themselves as leaders today.
+That’s why our learning games feature women in a variety of roles from medical assistant to senior reporter, from Director of Technology to family physician, that serve as role models for students to envision themselves in these careers.

 Read to Lead also offers students a chance to learn more about the workforce skills necessary to perform their jobs effectively.
 Interpersonal skills, communication skills, even just having the confidence to speak up and voice their opinions are some of the critical skills young women can gain from using this platform.

-For example, in Episode 2 of Read to Lead: Vital Signs, students help Victoria, the new medical assistant at the community clinic, find the confidence to speak up when she thinks she’s discovered what is wrong with the patient, in order to help the medical team give her proper treatment.
+For example, in the Vital Signs game Sick and Tired, students help Victoria, the new medical assistant at the community clinic, find the confidence to speak up when she thinks she’s discovered what is wrong with the patient, in order to help the medical team give her proper treatment.
 By helping students develop these essential skills, we are empowering them to take on challenges they may face as they enter the workforce in the future.